Woking: Old Woking

 Old Woking, around 1 mi south of the town centre, close to the River Wey, is the location of the original settlement of the manor of Woking.
 The village is thought to have grown as an unplanned settlement surrounding St Peter's Church, parts of which date from the 11th century.
-The basic street layout is likely to have been established in Medieval times, and there was a period of strong growth following the grant of a market in 1662.
-The settlement expanded northwards during the interwar period and Old Woking is now contiguous with the main urban area of the borough.
+The basic street layout is likely to have been established in medieval times, and there was a period of strong growth following the grant of a market in 1662.
+The settlement expanded north-wards during the interwar period, and Old Woking is now contiguous with the main urban area of the borough.

 Hydrology and geology

 The majority of the borough is drained by the River Wey, which flows along the southeastern boundary of the borough, from Jacobs Well to Byfleet.
 The Hoe Stream, which joins the Wey near Pyrford Village, runs from Fox Corner through Mayford.
 The Basingstoke Canal runs from west to east, broadly following the course of the partly culverted Rive Ditch, and the northern part of the borough is drained by the tributaries of the River Bourne.
 There have been major flooding events in Woking in 1968, 2000, 2014 and 2016.

 The strata on which the borough sits were deposited in the Cenozoic.
 The sandy Bagshot Beds are the main outcrop around the town centre and to the north.
 In the west of the borough, around Knaphill and Brookwood, are the younger Bracklesham Beds.
 The Bracklesham Beds have a higher clay content than the Bagshot Beds, and brickmaking has historically taken place at Knaphill.
 The River Wey primarily runs across alluvium and the settlements of Old Woking and West Byfleet are built on river gravels.